 However, if you visited your website less than 30 minutes ago, Matomo will recognize you as an known visitor on the website, will record your page view, but will not update your visit referer.
 Matomo only record the first referer of a visit.
 When testing Matomo and search engine detection, make sure you make the test more than 30 minutes after your last page view on your website.

-Matomo (Piwik) doesn’t respond fast enough and user is redirected to the click target
+Matomo doesn’t respond fast enough and user is redirected to the click target

 _paq.push([‘setLinkTrackingTimer’, 750]); // increase to 750 milliseconds

-There is a known WebKit bug (feature?) that interrupts the tracking request.
+For example there were known WebKit bug where the tracking request was interrupted.
 One workaround is to add the target=”_blank” attribute to anchor elements.

 To improve Visitor Country detection, you should configure Geo Location in Matomo (Piwik) (click to learn more).